Israel's Netanyahu fumes at reported U.S. slur

 In a series of recent speeches widely seen in Israel as setting the stage for a possible poll, Netanyahu has highlighted growing security concerns in the wake of the July-August war with Hamas in Gaza and regional unrest that has brought Islamist militants to Israel's northern border with Syria.

-Israel also worries that U.S.-led world powers will agree to what it sees as insufficient curbs on the nuclear program of its arch-foe, Iran, in talks with a looming Nov 24 deadline.
+Israel also worries that U.S.-led world powers will agree to what it sees as insufficient curbs on the nuclear programme of its arch-foe, Iran, in talks with a looming Nov 24 deadline.

 Fears of a possible new Palestinian Intifada, or uprising, have been stoked in Israel by now-daily rock-throwing by Palestinians in Jerusalem amid Muslim fears of an end to an Israeli de facto ban on Jewish worship at the al-Aqsa mosque compound in the holy city where Biblical temples once stood.